SleepySalaman/Sprint2Pork/README.md

 ## Description
 This project is a game that allows users to control a character, switch weapons, and interact with enemies using keyboard inputs.
 The game includes visual assets from **Zelda enemy sprites** and incorporates multiple states (damage, block, item, and enemy states) that the user can control in real-time.

+Rooms are loaded from room csv files where 0 represents empty space and positive integers represent unique game objects such as ground items, blocks, and enemies.
+Rooms are populated based on the positions of these ints within the csv file (matrix represents room).

 ### Zelda enemies spritesheet:
 - [Sprite Sheet](https://www.spriters-resource.com/fullview/36632/?source=genre)